narayana-3005/RAG-based-Financial-Analysis-Chatbot/README.md

 Step 3: Access the Airflow UI

 Navigate to the Airflow web UI by opening http://localhost:8080 in your browser.
 Here, you can define, monitor, and manage your workflows interactively.

 # Features:

-Tracking

-Logging

-DVC

-Experimentation

-Monitoring

-Load Balancing
+UI for application, Data extraction and preprocesing scripts with Scheduler, Tracking, Logging, DVC, Experimentation, Monitoring, Load Balancing

 # CI-CD